 Having to physically commute to the same place every day.
 As an independent accountant you might work from home, going out to see clients as and when you need to.
 Even if you have your own office or share office space, there will be times you can choose to work from home.

-Whether you take on small business clients as an independent accountant or as the employee of an accounting firm, the Bento prepaid MasterCard is the ideal solution for letting them manage their expenses with security, efficiency and flexibility.
+Whether you take on small business clients as an independent accountant or as the employee of an accounting firm, the Bento Visa business debit card is the ideal solution for letting them manage their expenses with security, efficiency and flexibility.

 About Bento for Business